-There are many benefits of mentoring.
-Mentoring is a proven strategy for positive youth development.
+Mentoring is a multi-faceted, proven strategy for positive youth development.
 Youth are more likely to succeed in life when they have the additional support of a caring, consistent adult mentor.
-Having a mentor can enhance a young person’s learning skills and help build resiliency and self-control.
-Youth with mentors are less likely to engage in risky behavior with drugs and alcohol, and are more likely to develop positive relationships with peers and adults, and to grow up to become productive members of society.
+Having a mentor can enhance a young person’s capacity to learn skills, build resiliency and develop self-control.
+Youth with mentors are less likely to engage in risky behavior with drugs and alcohol.
+They are more likely to develop positive relationships with peers and adults.
+And they are more likely to become happy, healthy and productive members of society.

 The Mentoring Effect